Who are you guys and what is this zombie walk thing?

 Yes, it is free to participate in the Richmond Zombie Walk, but if you can, we ask that each participant make a $5 donation for the American Cancer Society.

 Do you donate to other charitable organizations?

 Do you make any money on the Richmond Zombie Walk?

 No. The time, effort and money that goes into organizing the Richmond Zombie Walk and other related events is a labor of love.
-100% of our donations goes to the American Cancer Society.
+The donations go to the American Cancer Society.
 True, we sell Richmond Zombie Walk stuff online at Zazzle.com, but any profits made there goes to the American Cancer Society too.

 Do you have official merchandise?

 We have official Richmond Zombie Walk stuff online at the RVAZombieWalk Zazzle Shop.
 Those items will not be available at the event.
 However we will be selling this year’s event poster illustrated by Abigail Larson at the pre-walk meetup/staging area!

 Will you turn me into a zombie?